Technology | Updated: May 14, 2026

 Cost

-Apple Car Key: Free.
+Apple Car Key (on 22 brands): Free.
 No subscription.
-No additional hardware purchase beyond owning an iPhone or Apple Watch.
+No additional hardware required beyond owning an iPhone or Apple Watch.
 Works immediately on compatible vehicles without activation fees.

-Over five years of ownership, Toyota Digital Key costs $480 to $900 depending on subscription tier, while Apple Car Key costs nothing.
+Over five years of ownership, Toyota’s path costs $720 in subscription fees ($15 × 48 months after the one-year trial).
+Apple Car Key on any of the other 22 supported brands costs nothing.
 The financial comparison requires no interpretation.

 Storage and Access